John Aguiar: Poetry

 He has written four books of Konkani poems and one English book of essays.
 Presently, he is working on another book in the Roman script Konkani.
 Has also written several articles on social themes on local newspapers.
 He was nominated for the best lyrics award at the Kalangan at Mangalore, for the World Konkani Music Awards in 2010.

 Awards

 Aguiar won the Gulab Writer of the Year Award in 2011.
-He has been a recipient of The Navhind Times Ex-NCC Achiever Award for Literature in 2012, and is a Honorary Company Commander of the Home Guards organisation.
+He has been a recipient of The Navhind Times Ex-NCC Achiever Award for Literature in 2012, and is an Honorary Company Commander of the Home Guards organisation.
 He bagged "Goa Chief Minister's Gold Medal" for Meritorious Services in the Home Guards in December 2007.
 Aguiar bagged Konkani Bhasha Mandal's Rock Barreto Literary Award in the year 2017 for his book Olyo Yadi.

 He won the Presidents Medal for Home Guards and Civil Defence for Distinguished Services in 2012.
 In 2013, he received a commendation from Director General of Civil Defence, Ministry of Home New Delhi for his services in Home Guards and Civil Defence Organisation.